 A broad range of factors are typically reviewed in an intangible asset valuation, which means the resulting report tends to be more expansive, with a greater emphasis on prose, explanation, and evidence than endless (easily manipulated) spreadsheets.

-An EverEdge BenchMark™ Intangible Asset Business Valuation will read as a robust, defensible, business-focused report that articulates and contextualizes the value of the most valuable and important assets the company owns today - your intangible assets.
+An EverEdge Keystone™ Intangible Asset Business Valuation will read as a robust, defensible, business-focused report that articulates and contextualizes the value of the most valuable and important assets the company owns today - your intangible assets.

 The valuation will be built on a solid interlocking framework of multiple, well-researched factors that together support a value that can be relied on.
 This enables companies to seek – and secure – better outcomes during transactions and to better understand day-to-day how their intangible assets can be managed to drive additional growth and profitability.

 EverEdge staff are also available to meet with investors, counter-parties to M&A or JVs, regulators or tax authorities or appear as expert witnesses to defend their valuations.